 Of course, children will also love the fantastic stretches of Sicily’s coastline and fantastic beaches.
 Wherever you have chosen as your base for your stay in Sicily, you’ll find long plenty of white sandy beaches and pebbled coves.
 Some of the most family friendly include the San Vito Lo Capo Beach, the beach at Isola Bella (which is particularly good if the youngsters want to enjoy some snorkelling), and the Torre Salsa Nature Reserve Beach.

 If you fancy a break from the beach but you still want to be able to cool off in the water, then why not head to one of the many waterparks in Sicily.
 One of the largest and most popular is Etnaland.
 There are plenty of slides and rides here to suit all ages as well as a hydro pool, wave pool and lazy river.
 It’s a great place for families and friends to have fun together, as many rides can be enjoyed in twos or even in larger groups.
 One ride even allows up to 6 people to race down the slide to see who can get to the bottom first!
 Other popular water parks in Sicily include Acqua Verde and Acquapark Conte but there are many more smaller parks dotted around the island.

-For older children and teens, there are plenty of other watersports on offer to keep them entertained.
-From canyoning in the gorges of Alcantara in Messina to scuba diving and water-skiing off the shores of Sicily, and from canoeing to snorkelling, there are ample opportunities to either try a new sport for the first time or hire the equipment to practice a skill you’re already familiar with.
+For older children and teens, there are plenty of other water sports on offer to keep them entertained.
+Choose from canyoning in the gorges of Alcantara in Messina or scuba diving and water-skiing off the shores of Sicily.
+Alternatively, take them canoeing or snorkelling.
+There are ample opportunities to either try a new sport for the first time or hire the equipment to practice a skill you’re already familiar with.